 I don’t typically get this excited over talking about savings accounts, but I really think the CIT Bank Savings Builder is something special.
 In fact, I think it’s the best new savings account I’ve seen in a long time.

-Not only does it offer a great rate (2.15% APY) which helps your money grow faster, the tiered structure and easy barrier to entry provide an excellent incentive to actually save even more.
-It’s a win-win that is hard to ignore.
+Not only does it offer a great rate (0.45% APY) which helps your money grow faster, the tiered structure and easy barrier to entry provide an excellent incentive to actually save even more.

 In my mind, the CIT Bank Savings Builder is the perfect savings vehicle for things like an emergency fund, your travel savings, and for stashing the down payment for a house.
 If you’ve got a long-term savings goal you’re trying to meet, the CIT Bank Savings Builder definitely deserves your consideration.